-Being in the 4-H leadership zone
+Being in the 4-H leadership zone by traveling internationally

 4-H empowers youth to step outside of their comfort zone and into their learning zone to become strong leaders.